Diabetes-Related Foot Conditions

 - High blood pressure or high cholesterol.

-The chance that a person with diabetes will develop diabetic foot sometime in his or her life is about 15%.
+The chance that a person with diabetes will develop a foot condition at some time in their life is about 15%.

 Symptoms and Causes

-Long-term high blood sugar can cause a type of nerve damage called diabetic neuropathy.
-Diabetic neuropathy can occur throughout the body, but most often in the legs and feet.
+Long-term high blood sugar can cause a type of nerve damage called diabetes-related neuropathy.
+Diabetes-related neuropathy can occur throughout the body, but most often in the legs and feet.

 The condition might make you lose feeling in your feet.
 If your feet are numb, you might not notice a blister, cut or sore.
 You might not even feel a pebble in your sock that is cutting your foot, for example.
 Wounds that go unnoticed and untreated can become infected.